ThomPijnenburg/ThomPijnenburg/README.md

 ### 👋 Hi there
 Found me!
 I'm Thom and I am fascinated by Physics and AI.
-Currently working on Machine Learning, NLP and Knowledge Graphs at Elsevier in London.
+Currently working on Machine Learning, NLP and Knowledge Graphs at Elsevier in Amsterdam.

 ### 🚀 Tech I like
 ![](https://img.shields.io/badge/Python-informational?style=flat&logo=python&logoColor=white&color=002A32)